Three non-Hermitian random matrix universality classes of complex edge statistics: Spacing ratios and distributions

 In Section \ref{Sec:Numerics} we present numerical results at the spectral edge and compare to the bulk for all 3 symmetry classes A, AI$^\dag$ and AII$^\dag$.
 Starting with the definition of these ensembles, we first focus on the complex spacing ratio in Subsection \ref{sec:spacing-ratio2D} and moments thereof in Subsection \ref{sec:spacing-ratio-mom}.
-We discuss the effect and extension of the spectral edge, including a comparison to the 2D Poisson point process of independent points, with Gaussian distribution, at the edge as a function of the effective repulsion $\beta$.
-The NN and NNN spacing distributions are compared to numerics in Subsection \ref{sec:NN}.
-After establishing an unfolding procedure at the edge of the spectrum in Subsection \ref{App:unfold}, where the mean density varies on the scale of the mean level spacing, we present numerical results for the NN and NNN spacing.
-Notably, for 2D Poisson bulk and edge statistics agree after unfolding.
+We discuss the effect and extension of the spectral edge, including a comparison to the 2D Poisson point process of independent points with Gaussian distribution, as a function of the effective repulsion $\beta$ {found in classes AI$^\dag$ and AII$^\dag$ \cite{ABCPRS, AMP}.} The NN and NNN spacing distributions are compared to {the} numerics {for all 3 classes} in Subsection \ref{sec:NN}.
+After establishing an unfolding procedure at the edge of the spectrum in Subsection \ref{App:unfold}, where the mean density varies on the scale of the mean level spacing, {we compare the NN and NNN spacing at the edge and in the bulk, finding distinct statistics for all 3 classes, respectively.
+In contrast, }for 2D Poisson bulk and edge statistics agree after unfolding.
 In Subsection \ref{sec:NNcubic} we address the question of the small argument expansion of the NN spacing, which we confirm to be cubic for all 3 ensembles, in the bulk and at the edge.
-In Appendix \ref{App:kernel} we expand the Fredholm determinant at the edge of the conditional kernel in class A at small argument, to show analytically that it is also cubic at the edge.
 We close with conclusions and open problems in Section \ref{Sec:conclusion}.